prabhsingh14/CodeDrop/README.md

-# 🚀 CodeDrop: Vercel-Inspired Deployment Engine
+# 🚀 CodeDrop: Deployment Engine

 A **scalable backend system** inspired by Vercel, enhanced with a unique feature:
 📦 Upload any `.zip` folder → ⚙️ Auto-build → 🌐 Deploy to subdomain → 🔐 Control visibility (public/private)